 Activity Further development and maintenance of IT solutions for market surveillance, data collection, and data sharing of wholesale energy markets Legal basis Articles 7, 8 and 10 of Reg.
 (EU) 1227/2011 Status Development of the IT platform for market surveillance, data collection, and data sharing of wholesale energy markets started in 2013 and is on-going.
 Targets and deadlines (indicative) Market monitoring, data collection and data sharing shall start 6 months after the Implementing Acts are adopted.
 Performance indicators The timely availability and operation of the IT solutions.
-Staff 2 FTE (plus intense cooperation of IT office and procurement staff) Risk assessment Data collection will be extremely complex due to the large amount of data to be gathered and the diversity of sources.
+Staff 3 FTE - The increase in allocated FTE compared to the Work Programme adopted in September 2013 (2 FTEs foreseen) is the result of the Agency's REMIT implementation pilot project conducted in the second half of 2013, which indicated the need to increase human resources dedicated to this activity, given the complexity of the project, the timeline and the number of stakeholders and consultant teams involved.
+Risk assessment Data collection will be extremely complex due to the large amount of data to be gathered and the diversity of sources.
 Many operational aspects have to be defined through the Implementing Acts; however it is not possible to wait until the formal approval of the Implementing Acts, as the IT-system would not be ready on time.
 Consequently adjustments will be needed during the course of 2014 and requests for changes may be necessary.

-Activity Collection of trade, fundamental and other data, in connection with the REMIT implementing acts Legal basis Articles 7 and 8 of Reg.
+Activity Preparation of the collection of trade, fundamental and other data, in connection with the REMIT implementing acts, as well as market surveillance activities Legal basis Articles 7 and 8 of Reg.
 (EU) 1227/2011 Status Delivery of Recommendations in 2012 and 2013.
 Awaiting Implementing Acts.
 Targets and deadlines (indicative) Data collection shall start 6 months after the implementing acts are adopted.

 Performance indicators Successful and timely data collection.
-Staff 2.75 FTE
+Staff 3 FTE - The slight increase in allocated FTEs compared to the Work Programme adopted in September 2013 (2.75 FTE foreseen) is due to the fact that this activity has been extended to include preparatory work for market surveillance.
 Risk assessment Data collection will be extremely complex due to the huge amount of data to be gathered and the diversity of sources.
 Many operational aspects have to be defined through the implementing acts; however it is not possible to wait until the formal approval of the implementing acts, as the IT-system would not be ready on time.
-Consequently adjustments will be needed during the course of 2014 and requests for changes may be necessary. ----------------- ---
+Consequently adjustments will be needed during the course of 2014 and requests for changes may be necessary.